FasterXML/jackson/README.md

 Full status (open / EOL) of various versions and branches can be found from [Jackson Releases](../../wiki/Jackson-Releases) page.

-#### Community/Project supported "open" branches
+#### Community Version Support

-Jackson project supports "Open" maintenance branches by releasing new versions from those branches; many fixes are backported to a set of "Long-Term Support" branches.
+Jackson project itself supports "Open" branches by releasing new versions from them; many fixes are backported to a set of "Long-Term Support" branches.

 Project does not support "Closed" (aka EOL) maintenance branches.

-#### Commercial Support
+#### Commercial Version Support

+In addition to Community-provided support, commercial vendors offer optional extended support:

-[HeroDevs](https://www.herodevs.com/) offers security and compatibility support for EOL versions of Jackson (ones built from "Closed" maintenance branches) through the Commonhaus Foundation [Open Source Sustainability Initiative (OSSI)](https://www.commonhaus.org/about/ossi.html)
+* [HeroDevs](https://www.herodevs.com/) offers security and compatibility support for EOL versions of Jackson (ones built from "Closed" maintenance branches) through the Commonhaus Foundation [Open Source Sustainability Initiative (OSSI)](https://www.commonhaus.org/about/ossi.html)

 ### Reporting security vulnerabilities